FennellPamela-FS/8-hope/docs/research/R3-Notes.md

 * 2: Open Access: EFF promotes open access to information and ideas.
 If your app provides access to Bible verses or teachings, it aligns with this principle.
 Open access ensures that the information is freely available to everyone.

 * 3: Innovation: EFF supports innovation in technology.
-Your Bible app is an innovative project that brings together technology and spirituality.
+Your 8Hope app is an innovative project that brings together technology and spirituality.
 It's important to continue fostering this spirit of innovation throughout your project.

 * 4: Digital Freedom: EFF fights for digital freedom, which includes the right to tinker with technology.
 As you develop your app, you'll likely encounter challenges and limitations.
 EFF's philosophy of standing up for digital freedom can provide motivation and guidance.